 Corporate payment processes are transforming rapidly amid explosive technological and economic change.
-Ather Williams, head of Global Transaction Service at Bank of America Merrill Lynch, discusses what financial institutions must do to deliver.
+Ather Williams, head of Business Banking at Bank of America Merrill Lynch, discusses what financial institutions must do to deliver.
 See below for a summary of his recent paper, Pay It Forward, Globally.

 Globalization and digitization are accelerating rapidly, and drastically reshaping 21st century commerce.
 Consider these facts about today’s digital, on-demand global economy:

 The result of these changes, Williams notes, is that “companies throughout the world are seeing their supply chains rapidly digitize and elongate to include vendors that…either did not have access to global markets or were too small to be dealt with directly.”

 While companies are taking advantage of these trends to source labor and materials, the global payments infrastructure is just beginning to catch up.

 As companies demand faster, cheaper and more efficient payment solutions, financial technology—or “fintech”—firms have begun competing with banks.
 Despite the large growth in recent fintech investment, banks have their own advantages.

 “Fintechs will likely never approach the scale, breadth and depth of relationships that banks have with their customers.
 By partnering with a bank, a fintech can remove some of the risk from the equation for the shared client, and potentially provide a key new capability within the appropriate regulatory framework,” says Williams.

 Many companies are embracing these global megatrends and technologies to pivot toward a new operating model in which they become a “switch” that connects buyers and sellers, rather than buying and selling physical assets themselves.